 Introduction to Teaching Chemistry Lab – 3 credits

-This course prepares and supports students who are teaching assistants for the general chemistry laboratory class, Introduction to Experimentation Lab (01:160:171).
-TAs will be fully in charge of one section of the lab.
+This course prepares and supports students who are lab instructors for the general chemistry laboratory class, Introduction to Experimentation Lab (01:160:171).
+Lab instructors will be fully in charge of one section of the lab.
 This includes ensuring student safety in the lab, monitoring lab protocol, answering questions and being prompt with email responses, grading, and teaching students the proper lab procedure for each experiment.

-TAs must attend a weekly training session, in which they will perform the lab for the week, while discovering and discussing potential student difficulties and methods for overcoming them under the supervision of a Head TA.
+Instructors must attend a weekly training session, in which they will perform the lab for the week, while discovering and discussing potential student difficulties and methods for overcoming them under the supervision of a Head TA.
 Likewise, they will head one section of a lab each week.
-When their section is determined, TAs become entirely responsible for that section.
+When their section is determined, instructors become entirely responsible for that section.

 Teaching portfolios will be created and revised throughout the entirety of the program.
 Each semester of coursework, participants in the program should submit new material to the portfolio.
 Progress will be monitored and discussed individually with the CCE coordinator.
 Comments on each submission will be made, and students will be expected to revise their work on a consistent basis.
 At the end of the program, students will have this portfolio to show as proof of their professional development and growth as a learner.